 As some regular readers might recall, last year I got a roleplaying group together with the ambitious goal of playing twelve different games over the course of twelve months.
 I’d gotten the idea from a podcast I used to listen to called Dice of Doom, but the real driving force was the fact that I have so many games I’ve never played.
 I post daily to an Instagram hashtag (#bensshelf) that features a different rpg book that’s been collecting dust on my shelf for years (along with my usually dour face) and I’m into the 40s at this point with a ton of my collection left to go.
 Getting the group together wasn’t the hard part, though.
 As different as the idea was, I found enough people who were into it to give the concept a try.
 We actually did pretty well for a few months, getting through three games featuring multiple sessions with the odd one shot or two along the way.

 About four months in, however, life intervened.
 Due to unforeseen financial circumstances, I ended up having to take a second job and that pretty much killed my schedule flexibility.
 To be honest, I could have kept it alive, but I had to choose between my gaming group and my writing group.
 In retrospect, I’m not sure I made the right choice, but at the time, it seemed like a no brainer to focus on the writing group.
 The worst part was I had big ambitions for the gaming group, even going so far as to develop a podcast to accompany it.
-While the production values weren’t the best, I thought the podcast was pretty good for what it was trying to accomplish and I really enjoyed producing the series (If you missed it the first time around, I recently reposted the series on iTunes).
+While the production values weren’t the best, I thought the podcast was pretty good for what it was trying to accomplish and I really enjoyed producing the series.

 The moral of this story is that it’s really hard for a group of adults to keep a gaming group together.
 There’s just so much happening in everyone’s lives that unless a few people are committed enough to keep everybody else on board, the whole thing will fly apart.
 In some respects, it’s like trying to get a band together.
 The concept always sounds great in your head, but it’s a massive logistical pain in the ass once you try to make it happen.
 Most of the time, the burden of organizing a group falls upon the gamemaster’s shoulders, which sucks because this is also the person who has to do the most work during the game.
 I suppose it would be easy enough to offload that responsibility onto someone else, but it never quite works out this way.
 If I were planning to organize another gaming group in the future, I think one of the first things I’d try to do differently is delegate some responsibilities.
 Who’s making the head count to be sure who’s coming and who’s not?
 Who’s making sure food and drinks are available?
 Who’s keeping track of what happened in each game?
 This is all minor stuff, but little logistical things tend to add up and make life more difficult than it needs to be.